 Extending your skills

-The degree course also provides a broader contextual education.
+The degree course also provides a broad contextual education.
 ‘We look at art in terms of social change, so not only can you work with individual clients in terms of art therapy, but you can also work in a community development way.
 So you might be doing projects with refugees or people who are homeless, which might feed into changes in policy or programs that give people a voice,’ explained Gravell.

 In both cases, the focus remains on experiential learning which in turn delivers a professional life focused on the power of the visceral experience.